129 Church Street Mixed-Use

 Offices on remaining floors will be converted to 12-14 dwellings per floor – a total of 92 apartments, including studios and one- and two-bedroom units.

-Planned amenities include a fitness center, game room and community rooms, as well as an exterior roof deck for resident use.
+Amenities include a fitness center, game room and community rooms, as well as an exterior roof deck for resident use.

-The building has been classified a “Walker’s Paradise” with a Walk Score of 99 and a Bike Score of 81.
+The site has been classified a “Walker’s Paradise” with a Walk Score of 99 and a Bike Score of 81.
 Dedicated parking will be provided at a nearby garage, while bike storage will be provided in the building.

 Type: